Setup

 Minimum done-state checklist

-• One bot created and runnable in intended workspace
+- One agent created and runnable in intended workspace

 If setup fails, debug in this order